ryanallen/words-of-my-perfect-teacher/README.md

 PROLOGUE

-**<h2 align="center">PART ONE<br>THE ORDINARY OR EXTERNAL PRELIMINARIES</h2>**

-**<h3 align="center">Chapter One<br>The difficulty of finding the freedoms and advantages**</h3>

-source)):

-1. Dog
-    1. German Shepherd
-    2. Belgian Shepherd
-        1. Malinois
-        2. Groenendael
-        3. Tervuren
-2. Cat
-    1. Siberian
-    2. Siamese

-I think this is as close as you can get; Markdown doesn't support the "1.1.1" type list you wanted

-I. **THE PROPER WAY TO LISTEN TO SPIRITUAL TEACHING***
-1. **Attitude**
-    1.1 THE VAST SKILL IN MEANS: THE ATTITUDE OF THE BODHICITTA
-    1.2 VAST SKILL IN MEANS: THE ATTITUDE OF THE SECRET MANTRAYANA
-2. **Conduct**
-    2.1 What to Avoid
-        2.1.1 THE
-        2.1.2 The Six Stains
-        2.1.3 The Five Wrong Ways of Remembering
-  2.2 What to Do
-        2.2.1 The Four Metaphors
-        2.2.2 The Six Transcendent Perfections
-        2.2.3 Other Modes of Conduct

-II. **THE TEACHING ITSELF: AN EXPLANATION OF HOW DIFFICULT IS TO FIND THE FREEDOMS AND ADVANTAGES**
-1. **Reflecting on the nature of freedom**
-2. **Reflecting on the particular advantages related to Dharma**
-  2.1 THE FIVE INDIVIDUAL ADVANTAGES
-  2.2 THE FIVE CIRCUMSTANTIAL ADVANTAGES
-  2.3 THE EIGHT INTRUSIVE CIRCUMSTANCES
-  2.4 THE EIGHT INCOMPATIBLE PROPENSITIES
-3. **Reflecting on images that show how difficult it is to find the freedoms and advantages**
-4. **Reflecting on numerical comparisons**

-***<p align="center">Chapter Two<br>The impermanence of life***</p>
+<h2 align="center">PART ONE<br>THE ORDINARY OR EXTERNAL PRELIMINARIES</h2>
+<p align="center">◈</p>
+<h3 align="center">Chapter One<br>The difficulty of finding the freedoms and advantages</h3>
+&nbsp;

+I. THE PROPER WAY TO LISTEN TO SPIRITUAL TEACHING
+1. Attitude
+    1. THE VAST ATTITUDE OF THE BODHICITTA
+    2. VAST SKILL IN MEANS: THE ATTITUDE OF THE SECRET MANTRAYANA
+2. Conduct
+    1. WHAT TO AVOID
+        1. The Three Defects of the Pot
+        2. The Six Stains
+        3. The Five Wrong Ways of Remembering
+    2. WHAT TO DO
+        1. The Four Metaphors
+        2. The Six Transcendent Perfections
+        3. Other Modes of Conduct

+II.
+THE TEACHING ITSELF: AN EXPLANATION OF HOW DIFFICULT IS TO FIND THE FREEDOMS AND ADVANTAGES
+1. Reflecting on the nature of freedom
+2. Reflecting on the particular advantages related to Dharma
+    1. THE FIVE INDIVIDUAL ADVANTAGES
+    2. THE FIVE CIRCUMSTANTIAL ADVANTAGES
+    3. THE EIGHT INTRUSIVE CIRCUMSTANCES
+    4. THE EIGHT INCOMPATIBLE PROPENSITIES
+3. Reflecting on images that show how difficult it is to find the freedoms and advantages
+4. Reflecting on numerical comparisons

+<p align="center">◈</p>
+<h3 align="center">Chapter Two<br>The impermanence of life</h3>
+&nbsp;

 I. THE IMPERMANENCE OF THE OUTER UNIVERSE IN WHICH BEINGS LIVE